Data-driven Reduction of Transfer Operators for Particle Clustering Dynamics: Data-driven approximation of the coarse-grained transfer operator

 According to the criterion in~\cite{coifman2008graph}, $\varepsilon=1$ is a suitable choice for the proximity parameter for the data considered here.
 This choice of $\varepsilon$ results in all data points lying on a one-dimensional manifold, see Appendix~\ref{app:opt-choice-eps} for further details.
 For illustration and to enable comparison with the Morse potential, we plot the projection of this one-dimensional manifold onto the first two Diffusion Map coordinates, $\xi_1$ and $\xi_2$.
 The embedding confirms the one-dimensional structure: all points lie on a smooth curve.

-The exemplary particle densities in~\Cref{fig:diffusion_maps_SPDE_multichrom_b} illustrate that the first diffusion coordinate $\xi_1$ encodes both the number of clusters and their uniformity.
+The exemplary particle concentrations in~\Cref{fig:diffusion_maps_SPDE_multichrom_b} illustrate that the first diffusion coordinate $\xi_1$ encodes both the number of clusters and their uniformity.
 Small values of $\xi_1$ correspond to the uniform distribution (no clusters).
 As $\xi_1$ increases, the system passes through a regular four-cluster state, which gradually loses uniformity.
 Large values of $\xi_1$ represent the one-cluster state.
-Relating the embedding to time shows that the dynamics start on the left with a small value of $\xi_1$ and follow the curve with monotonically increasing $\xi_1$ values until they finally reach the right corresponding to the one-cluster state.
+This separation between configurations with four peaks and those with a single peak can also be recovered by applying a standard grouping method (K-means) to the Diffusion Map embedding; see Appendix~\ref{app:cluster detection}.
 The interpretation of $\xi_2$ is not evident in this example.

 \paragraph{\Cref{ex2} continued.}